Sayre-Tnunu/katacoda-scenarios/interview3/step1.md

 in the training terminal, list the files in your current directory with `ls` command

-description of each file:
+notes on the files:

   * **ansible-datadog-callback (directory)**
     contains the datadog_callback.py which reads and sends ansible metrics/events data to datadoghq.
-Set up for this environment should copy the datadog_callback.py file up to this home directory
+Set up for this environment should copy the ansible_datadog_callback.py file up to this home directory

+  * **datadog_callback.py**

+      A callback to send Ansible events and metrics to Datadog, uses the datadog agent: `cat ansible-datadog-callback/datadog_callback.py`

   * **datadog_callback.yml**

-    this file is read by the 'datadog_callback.py' to read your dd api key: `cat datadog_callback.yml`
+      is read by the 'datadog_callback.py' to read your dd api key: `cat datadog_callback.yml`

   * **datadogpy (directory)**
     contains the setup.py which reads and sends system metrics/events data to datadoghq (statsd)